Richard Gasquet: 2014: Struggles and injuries, Davis Cup final

-2015: Comeback, third Grand Slam singles semifinal, return to top 10
+2015: Comeback, third Major semifinal, return to top 10

 Gasquet started his 2015 season in the Qatar ExxonMobil Open.
 He lost to Tomáš Berdych in quarterfinal match.
 In the third round of the Australian Open, he was defeated by Kevin Anderson.
 Gasquet returned to Montpellier to win his 11th ATP Tour singles title at the Open Sud de France, after his victory in the final over the injured Jerzy Janowicz.
 He also won his 12th ATP Tour singles title at the Estoril Open beating Nick Kyrgios who reached the final of an ATP Tour tournament for the first time in his career.
 This victory made Gasquet one of only eight active players to be placed in the top 10 for number of titles, finals and semifinals attained.

 At the French Open, Gasquet reached the fourth round, where he lost to Novak Djokovic in straight sets.
 At Gasquet's first grass court tournament of the season, the Aegon Championships at Queen's Club, he beat Simone Bolelli in the first round before losing to the third-seeded seed Milos Raonic in the second round.
-At Wimbledon, he defeated three top-30 players, including 2014 Wimbledon semi-finalist Grigor Dimitrov, 2014 Wimbledon quarterfinalist Nick Kyrgios and 2015 French Open Champion Stanislas Wawrinka.
+At Wimbledon, he defeated three top-30 players, including 2014 Wimbledon semifinalist Grigor Dimitrov, 2014 Wimbledon quarterfinalist Nick Kyrgios and 2015 French Open Champion Stanislas Wawrinka.
 He was ousted by the defending and eventual champion Novak Djokovic in the semifinals in straight sets.
 This ended his best run in Wimbledon since 2007, where he reached the semifinals as well.
 Gasquet's good performance at Wimbledon elevated his ATP singles ranking seven places up to world No. 13.
 He would finish the remainder of the season on a high note.
 He lost in the quarterfinals of the US Open to Roger Federer and in the semifinals in Stockholm and Basel (to Jack Sock and Rafael Nadal respectively) before losing to Andy Murray in the quarterfinals of the Paris Masters.
 Gasquet's strong play was enough to secure a year-end top 10 finish in the singles rankings for the fourth time in his career.